-- Scale this up to a 100 gallon batch, distilled all at the same time in a large still, and you could potentially have a very big problem if the methanol was not discarded.
+- Scale this up to a 100 gallon batch, distilled all at the same time in a large still, and a commercial distiller could potentially have a very big problem if the methanol was not discarded.
 Distilling 100 gallons of wine containing 329 mg/L of methanol could result in the concentration of 40ml of methanol, which could be fatal if someone drank it all at once.

 How to Remove Methanol from Moonshine

-One way to determine the presence of methanol is to monitor still temperature.
+One way a commercial distiller would determine the presence of methanol is to monitor still temperature.
 If anything is produced by the still before wash temperature reaches 174 degrees, it's methanol.
-Discard it.
+A commercial distiller will discard it.
 Again, methanol boils at a lower temperature than ethanol and will concentrate at the beginning of distillation runs.
-Additionally, experienced distillers have determined that simply discarding a standard amount per batch, based on batch size, is enough to keep things safe.
+Additionally, commercial distillers have determined that simply discarding a standard amount per batch, based on batch size, is enough to keep things safe.
 The rule of thumb is to discard 1/3 of a pint jar for every 5 gallons of wash being distilled.

 How much initial product to discard: